ngupta8/h1b_statistics/README.md

 Test_2 - tests to see when the columns are different for different years

-Test_3 - tests when there are more than 10 distinct occupations and states
+Test_3 - tests when there are more than 10 distinct occupations and states.
+Hence, it also verifies that the percentages are rounded off correctly as per the requirement.

 Check when problem in the data